robbleee/blood-cancer-classifier/README.md

 ## Redirect Behavior

-- Users can manually click the button to open Haemio.io in a new tab
+- Users can manually click the button to open the new platform in a new tab
 - Automatic redirect occurs after 10 seconds
-- Clear messaging explains the move to the new platform # blood-cancer-classifier
+- Clear messaging explains the move to the new platform

+## New Platform

+The page redirects to: https://blood-cancer-classifier.streamlit.app